AMB-104 ADC for AML

 AMB-104 ADC for the treatment of AML

-CSF1R is overexpressed across different segments of the AML patient population including both newly diagnosed patients and Relapse/Refractory patients.
+CSF1R is overexpressed across different segments of the AML patient population including both newly diagnosed patients and Relapsed/Refractory patients.
 AMB-104 leverages the overexpression of CSF1R to target AML cancer cells with a proven cytotoxic payload and has broad application for use across a range of AML patient populations.

 The development of AMB-104 for AML is supported by a robust preclinical data package that includes, among other things, confirmed overexpression of CSF1R on AML patient samples, efficient internalization into AML cells, and robust in vitro and in vivo efficacy data.